srobo/runbook/docs/kit/logistics/kit-testing/README.md

 Screw shields | Count only

 Once this step is completed each type of item will be grouped into a box.
-This is the box they will remain in for the rest of testing unnless they fail a step.
+This is the box they will remain in for the rest of testing unless they fail a step.

 ## Visual Inspection